icyyolo/TikTokHackathonSubmission/README.md

 <img width="718" height="695" alt="with filter image search" src="https://github.com/user-attachments/assets/33356d76-e8d0-4d48-a9a1-eed41940e789" />

-Google image search unable to identify the location accurately
+Google image search unable to identify the location accurately, because key visual cues are removed and there is less information to find a match